License or Lease… Look Beyond the Label

 This case highlights the importance in ensuring tenancy/licence agreements reflect the parties’ intentions and day to day practice.
 The appropriate agreements must be used to avoid disputes.
 Landlords must also endeavour to inform their managing agents about key terms in their tenancy agreement.

-At Ashley Wilson Solicitors LLP, we are able to offer you specialist advice to fit your commercial circumstances.
-For more information on leases, licences or other commercial property matters, please contact Jessica Ebhomenye (direct dial 020 7802 4805 or by e-mail on email@example.com).
+At Ashley Wilson Solicitors LLP, our London commercial property solicitors are able to offer you specialist advice to fit your commercial circumstances.
+For more information on leases, licences or other commercial property matters, please contact Jessica Ebhomenye (direct dial 020 7802 4805 or by e-mail on firstname.lastname@example.org).